-Food challenges in Toronto are rarely one of those things that inspire spectator envy.
-Indeed, when a competitor is 15-inches into a 2-foot shawarma with the clock winding down (and has yet to touch his or her drink or fries) most of us are happy just to sit on the sidelines.
-Yet for an ambitious group of eaters, the allure of a free t-shirt and spot on the wall of fame is usually incentive enough, and out comes the antacid, and later, the overwhelming feeling of regret.
+Food challenges in Toronto are the stuff of pure spectacle.
+For an ambitious group of eaters, the allure of a free t-shirt and spot on the wall of fame is usually incentive enough, and out comes the antacid, and later, the overwhelming feeling of regret.

-Often way more exciting than watching the game, only a rare carnivorous (and possibly masochistic?) specimen dare take on the Hail Mary challenge.
-Participants must eat (and keep down) a 67oz AAA ribeye, along with a pound of coleslaw and a pound of fries in under one hour.
-Victors are comped the price of the mammoth meal and have their names engraved on the Hail Mary Fork of Fame.
-If you fail, you're on the hook for the $75+ price tag.
+Only the most carnivorous among us dare take on the Hail Mary challenge.
+Be prepared to eat a 67oz AAA ribeye, along with a pound of coleslaw and a pound of fries, in under one hour.
+If you fail, you're on the hook for the $130 price tag.

 Aaron Navarro at Holy Chuck.
 With files from Robyn Urback.